 Almost Home will transform SAAM’s galleries into an immersive passageway of conjoined rooms that visitors can experience from the inside.
 This presentation will be the most comprehensive of Do Ho Suh’s work ever shown on the East Coast.
 Organized by Sarah Newman, the James Dicke Curator of Contemporary Art, the exhibition is the latest in a series of major shows at SAAM to examine the artistic contributions of global citizens such as Nam June Paik, Christo, Yasuo Kuniyoshi, and Rufino Tamayo whose work is entwined with the American experience.

-Do Ho Suh: Almost Home is organized by the Smithsonian American Art Museum with generous support from Barney A. Ebsworth, the Global Citizens Fund, and the Share Fund.
+Do Ho Suh: Almost Home is organized by the Smithsonian American Art Museum with generous support from the Joanne and Richard Brodie Exhibition Endowment, the James F. Dicke Family Endowment, Barney A. Ebsworth, the Global Citizens Fund, Dorothy Tapper Goldman, the Margery and Edgar Masinter Exhibitions Fund, the Michael A. and Marilyn Logsdon Mennello Endowment, and the Share Fund.